Term Life

 Quick Answer

-A 40-year term life policy costs roughly 30–50% more per month than a comparable 30-year term as of July 2025, but only a handful of insurers offer it.
+A 40-year term life policy costs roughly 30–50% more per month than a comparable 30-year term, but only a handful of insurers offer it.
 For most buyers under 35, a 40-year term can lock in low rates through age 75.
 For buyers over 35, a 30-year term almost always delivers better value.

 The 40-year term is a niche product.
 Understanding exactly when it beats a 30-year term requires comparing real premium numbers, insurer availability, and your age at purchase.